JohanKJSchreurs/demo-for-engie/docs/quick-start.md

 postgres_1  | (1 row)

-... and os on
+...

 ```

-You should see this output from docker-compose the first time you start the PostgreSQL container.
-(It only needs to happen during the first run)
+You should see this output above the first time you start the PostgreSQL container.
+It only needs to happen during the first run.

-When the helloworld database is not present, then you may encounter the error below, when you start the app for the first time.
+When the helloworld database is not present, then you may see the error below in the web application, when you start the app for the first time.
-This would happen when you open the page `http://localhost:5000/listpersons` because that needs to retrieve data from the `person` table.
+This would happen especially when you open the page `http://localhost:5000/listpersons` because that needs to retrieve data from the `person` table.

 ```
 sqlalchemy.exc.OperationalError